fursham-h/MiMB-factR-supplement/README.md

 1. *"Workflow"* containing shell scripts and text files to build custom transcriptomes from bulk, single-cell or long-read RNA-seq experiments.
 2. *"Custom transcriptome"* containing pre-built custom transcriptomes from bulk, single-cell or long-read RNA-seq experiments.
-3. *"Vignette"* containing a walkthrough of functional annotation analyses of custom transcriptomes assembled from bulk, single-cell or long-read RNA-seq experiments. (in preparation)

 ### Instructions